ANTHOLOGIST AND EDITOR

 She was one of the five young women professionals featured in Emirates Woman Magazine in 1995 in a Special Report, "Why the Future is Female".
 Her story in The New Filipino Kitchen recounts what it’s like to be a single Filipino female expat in an extremely male-dominated and couple-oriented society.

 Born and raised in the Philippines, Jacqueline holds a bachelor’s degree in Hotel and Restaurant Administration from the University of the Philippines and earned multiple MBA-level Executive Certificates in Marketing & Business Strategies from Cornell University.
-She's an expat—for now— in Norway, her 6th country of residence, with her only child, husband, and cat.
+She currently lives in the UK, her 7th country of residence.

 Rowena Dumlao-Giardina is a food, wine, and travel blogger, recipe developer, and food photographer and stylist.
 Her work has appeared on sites like Huffington Post, Bon Appetit, Glamour, Vanity Fair, and Upwave of CNN.
 Her personal blog is Apron and Sneakers.